 Class 4.1 - Flammable Solids

-Flammable solids and flammable liquids are incompatible.
-These two classes of dangerous goods must be kept apart during storage.
-If flammable liquids and flammable solids must be stored in a common store, they shall be segregated by at least 3 metres.
+Flammable solids and flammable liquids must be kept apart during storage.
+If flammable liquids and flammable solids must be stored in a common store, they shall be segregated sufficiently.
+Additional consideration must be given to the quantities stored and the fire risk.

 Flammable Solids-1